PedanticHacker/ReChess/README.md

 Yes.
 For your app, you can use whatever license, but make sure that you include my copyright notice above yours.

-Your copyright notice should be like this:
+Your copyright notice should look like this:

 ```
 Copyright 2024 Boštjan Mejak